UPPMAX/programming_formalisms/docs/deployment/documentation.md

     - How can the user understand how to run your program and what it does?

-???+ info "Learning objectives of 'Documentation'"
+???+ info "Learning outcomes of 'Documentation'"

     learners